norbieG/HuffManEncoding/README.md

-My implementation of file compression algorithm using binary trees and priority queues.
+It is my solution to CS106B project "Huffman Encoding" where I use binary trees and priority queues.